CSC207-2022F-UofT/course-project-rogue/README.md

 * Input Boundary, GameFileReaderInterface, GameFileWriterInterface, Output Boundary, ViewInterface all follow Interface Segregation Principle.
 * Open/Closed Principle with Item: Item allows extension because it allows different types of items to be created without having to modify the Item class.
 If new types of item want to be created, they can just extend the Item class.
 This is seen with the Collectible class and the Equipment class.
 * Liskov Substitution Principle with Item and its subclasses (Collectible, Equipment, Armor, and Weapon): Each subclass can substitute an Item object.
 The methods in Item are all appropriate for the subclasses and can be used by the subclasses.
+* Open/Closed Principle with ActionManager, as it allow easy addition of new Observers, and have a stable definition.
+Liskov substitution principle with MoveManager since this class is only for containing some setup methods.

 # Test Coverage
 * **Player**